 ✔ We perform a risk assessment tailored to your practice

-✔ We draft your security polices and procedures
+✔ We draft your security policies and procedures

 ✔ We recommend specific safeguards and provide implementation guidance